PabloLomeli/Lomeli-2020-Fall-iOS/project2/README.md

 I'm not sure how far we have to go into implementing each entitie and relationship we made for the core data requirement, but I've made use of it by storing a players name, then creating a game state that will save that, and also store the latest location available at character creation time.
 So a location isn't required, the game will tell you to set your location, but is entirely optional.
 No errors will be thrown at the user like it did to me when I was first debugging this.

+After minimum requirements, I just need to polish up the features I wanted implemented like the 'settings' option and having the UI display character stats, working save states, gameplay functionality and knowing what to do with 'extra' screen.